Yourco Logo

 Sample policy language: "Managers may send work-related texts only during an employee's scheduled shift or within 30 minutes before or after.
 Exceptions are limited to genuine operational emergencies."

-Rule 3: Prohibit sensitive content over standard SMS
+3. Beware of sensitive content that can’t be sent over standard SMS

 Standard SMS lacks the security controls expected for regulated or confidential information.
 Organizations commonly restrict these data types from workplace text messages: